humrochagf/humberto.io/content/blog/django-generic-manytomany-relations.en.md

 ---
-title: Django Generic ManyToMany Relations
+title: "Django Generic ManyToMany Relations"
-description: How to solve the issue of dealing with generic many to many relations on Django
+description: "How to solve the issue of dealing with generic many to many relations on Django"
 publishDate: 2016-04-29
+tags:
+  - python
+  - django
+  - frameworks
 images:
   - /img/generics/django.png
-tags: ["python", "django", "frameworks"]
-draft: false

 ---